prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 ```

 It comes with the following drawbacks:
-- Introducing a new CRD means extra operational complexity.
+* Introducing a new CRD could lead to additional operational complexity.
-- It requires installation, maintenance, and versioning, which could increase the administrative burden.
+* It requires installation, maintenance and versioning, which could increase the administrative burden.

 #### Storing Information in the Workload Resource

 Another approach is to store configuration mappings directly within the workload resource.

 It comes with the following drawbacks:
-- Workload resources could reference a high number of configuration resources.
+* Workload resources could reference a high number of configuration resources.
-- Storing all these mappings within a single workload resource could lead to excessive API payload sizes.
+* Storing all these mappings within a single workload resource could lead to excessive API payload sizes.
-- Configuration resources won’t have a direct view of where their configurations are being used.
+* Configuration resources won’t have a direct view of where their configurations are being used.

 ## Action Plan